PJKnightR/Pokemon-Program-GUI/src/README.md

-    Version 1.1.02 The Grand Return and Cleanup Update -Added a variable in player for their Pokedex -Added a loop to game class to reduce method calls -Restructured the methods in battle based on the RPG_Game -Removed all unnecessary Pokedex calls in Battle, Player, Game, Shop, and Inventory -Removed unnecessary game calls from battle
+    Version 1.1.02 The Grand Return and Cleanup Update -Added a variable in player for their Pokedex -Added a loop to game class to reduce method calls -Added poisoned and paralyzed status effects
+    -Restructured the methods in Battle & Game based on the RPG_Game -Removed all unnecessary Pokedex calls in Battle, Player, Game, Shop, and Inventory -Removed unnecessary game calls from battle
     -Changed method names in Pokemon for simplification